boltops-tools/terraspace-docs/_docs/ci/gitlab/merge-request.md

 ```
 {% endraw -%}

-The difference here is that this will create a GitLab pipeline that only runs on `pull_request` events and will run a `terraspace plan`.
+The difference here is that this will create a GitLab pipeline that only runs on `merge_request` events and will run a `terraspace plan`.

 ## Create Branch and PR